 The snack itself is really easy to put together, and it requires minimal ingredients.

 When I handed it to 3-year-old Grace, she was – concerned.
 She didn’t know what to think of it.
 She looked the snack all over, without touching the apple or the worm.
 I could tell by the look on her face that she was perplexed.

+“Is that a silly snack, or what?”
+I asked, grinning.
+She looked at me, then back at the apple.
 “Can you believe I put a gummi worm in your apple?
 What else is in there?”

 With that, she picked it up and opened the two halves, happily telling me that it was filled with peanut butter, marshmallows, and a gummi worm.

 In the end, she ate the entire apple, the worm, the marshmallows, and the peanut butter inside.

 What would your kids think of this wormy apple snack?

-© 2010 – 2013, Tara Ziegmont.
+© 2010 – 2020, Tara Ziegmont.
 All rights reserved.